 find out if you can use the regular seal or expungement process in Florida;

-or you can ask the Firm for a FREE Eligibility Review, for the regular process.
+or you can ask the Firm for an Eligibility Review, for the regular process.